Scripps Research scientists receive $15 million to study viral outbreak survivors.

-With a new $15 million grant, scientists at The Scripps Research Institute (TSRI) are gearing up for an in-depth study of survivors of viral outbreaks.
-The grant from the National Institutes of Health’s National Institute of Allergy and Infectious Diseases will support the efforts of the TSRI-led Center for Viral Systems Biology to fight Ebola and Lassa viruses.
+With a new $15 million grant, scientists at Scripps Research are gearing up for an in-depth study of survivors of viral outbreaks.
+The grant from the National Institutes of Health’s National Institute of Allergy and Infectious Diseases will support the efforts of the Scripps Research-led Center for Viral Systems Biology to fight Ebola and Lassa viruses.

-“Our goal is to help eradicate these diseases by building better diagnostics, designing new drugs and informing vaccine design,” says principal investigator Kristian Andersen, PhD, assistant professor at TSRI and director of Infectious Disease Genomics at the Scripps Translational Science Institute (STSI).
+“Our goal is to help eradicate these diseases by building better diagnostics, designing new drugs and informing vaccine design,” says principal investigator Kristian Andersen, PhD, assistant professor at Scripps Research and director of Infectious Disease Genomics at the Scripps Research Translational Institute (SRTI).
 Andersen is co-director of the Center for Viral Systems Biology with Tulane University Professor Robert F. Garry, PhD.

 While Ebola virus outbreaks are rare, the 2013–2016 epidemic in West Africa infected more than 28,000 people, killing more than 10,000.
 Lassa virus causes recurring outbreaks in West Africa, killing thousands of people a year.